TERREMEMBER/znbase/docs/content/v2.0/develop/ecosystem-integrations/janusgraph.md

 showAsideToc: true
 ---

-In this tutorial, we are first going to setup [JanusGraph](https://janusgraph.org/) to work with YugabyteDB as the underlying database.
+In this tutorial, we are first going to setup [JanusGraph](https://janusgraph.org/) to work with ZNbaseDB as the underlying database.
 Then, using the Gremlin console, we are going to load some data and run some graph commands.

 ## 1. Start local cluster

 Start a cluster on your [local machine](../../../quick-start/install/).
-Check that you are able to connect to YugabyteDB using `cqlsh` by doing the following.
+Check that you are able to connect to ZNbaseDB using `cqlsh` by doing the following.

 ```sh
 $ cqlsh